niieani/toolchain/README.md

 NOTE: the codename "condu" is not final and is likely to change.

+Configuration as code.
+Think about condu as terraform for your repository configuration.

 The un-template / un-boilerplate / un-scaffold / un-generator.
 Keep ALL of your project configuration up to date, and easily override it, using a single language.